Mahi4052/Pushup_counter/README.md

-#Description
-This project is done by using mediapipe and openCV.
+This is project is done by using mediapipe and openCV.
 It is used to count pushups of a person doing them in front of a camera.